Water Treatment Plant | Union City | Obion County

 The water plant’s treatment process consists of aeration, filtration, corrosion control, chlorination, and fluoridation.
 406,350 gallons of treated water is stored at the plant clearwell.

-The plant’s three high service pumps move the water from the clearwell into Union City’s 600 miles of distribution lines and five water tanks located throughout the service area.
-The water tanks have a combined capacity of 2,050 million gallons.
-This storage is used to meet system demands and fire flow requirements.
+The plant’s three high service pumps move the water from the clearwell into Union City’s 600 miles of distribution lines and

 The Union City water system meets all state and federal regulatory requirements.
 Laboratory tests are performed daily to insure that the highest quality water is produced for the community.